Medicare Enrolled

 Yes.
 Dr. Beck received a total of $2,096 from 18 companies across 112 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common among physicians — 57% of all U.S. physicians receive at least one industry payment.
 Patients may wish to ask their doctor about these relationships, especially if a recommended drug or device appears in the payment records.

-How do Dr. Beck's costs compare to other internal medicines in Summerfield?
+How do Dr. Beck's costs compare to other internal medicine physicians in Summerfield?

 Dr. Beck's average Medicare payment per service is $23.
 Note that these figures represent what Medicare pays, not your out-of-pocket cost, which depends on your specific insurance plan and deductible.
 Procedure-level data above shows both what was submitted and what Medicare paid for each service type.